 How it works at Cherrydale Baptist Church

 Several times each year part of our Sunday morning worship service is the dedication of children and parents.
 We have a clear, specific path for you to follow to make this meaningful and a public commitment of your intent to parent your child.

-∑ Attend the Principles for Parents Seminar.
+1-Attend the Principles for Parents Seminar.
 This is offered several times each year.
 Here you will learn the most important biblical principles for leading your children.
 Much of what you will learn is groundwork for what you will do later.
 Our goal is to equip you before you face issues that can distract you from being the parent you want to be and to provide a framework on which you will parent your child.
-You can register online by clicking here.

-∑ Complete the online registration form to notify us of your intent to participate in a Parent-Child Dedication service.
+2-Complete the online registration form to notify us of your desire to participate in a Parent-Child Dedication service.
 Here you will provide us with basic information and tell us in which service (both date and service time) you wish to participate.
+If you are dedicating more than one child, complete a separate form for each.
 You can complete the registration form by clicking here.

-∑ Call Herb Owen, Pastor of Children and Families, to set up a time for a 20-minute meeting with him.
+3-Call Herb Owen, Associate Pastor of Children and Families, to set up a time for a 20-minute meeting with him.
 Both parents will attend.
 This meeting must be set up no later than two weeks before the date of the Parent-Child Dedication service.
+A good time for most families is on Sunday, either at 8:45am before the first service, or at 12:30pm after the second service.
 You can phone him at (703) 254-8305.

 We look forward to sharing these years with your family.